zanderalex/portfolio/README.md

 ## Description

 _This is a HTML document demonstrating what I learned during the first week at Epicodus.
-It includes links to GitHub, images as well as information about me._
+It includes links to GitHub as well as information about me._

 ## Setup/Installation Requirements